 Dogs: No signs dogs were not permitted so we allowed Chika to walk around with us.
 Be respectful and clean up after your dog if necessary.

 Fairy (Little) Penguins

 Stanley has a small colony of Fairy Penguins (or Little Penguins) that nest between the cemetery and the eastern end of Godfrey’s Beach.
-There is an area which is fenced off and within that fenced area is a grass area for viewing the penguins as they return from sea after last light.
-Someone is kind enough to put the time on the gate as to what time the penguins are expected to return, it was 9.40pm on the night we went.
+There is an area is fenced off and within the fenced area is a grass area for viewing the penguins as they return from sea after last light.
+Someone is kind enough to put the time on the gate as to what time the penguins are expected to return each day, it was 9:40 pm on the night we went.

-We were disappointed and disturbed to see a big ginger cat in amongst the penguins nesting ground.
+Sadly we saw a big ginger cat in the penguins nesting areas.
 It took off when we scared it but undoubtedly it would return and what hope does a penguin have against a cat?

 Stanley Heritage Self-Guided Walk